 Mytilus edulis can be found on a wide range of sediment substrata including, mixed, muddy gravel, muddy sand, rock pools, sandy mud, small boulders, under boulders (Connor et al., 2004).
 It should be noted that the mussels themselves will often cause a change in substrata by the deposition of large quantities of 'mussel-mud' composed of faecal matter and pseudofaeces (Dare, 1976) particularly in areas of low water movement.
-A change from rock to sand in an area of high water flow would increase the mussels' vulnerability to dislodgement and scour (Widdows et al., 2002) and, potentially, smothering as sand smothering has been shown to set the lower limit of Mytilus beds in some areas (Daly & Mathieson, 1977).
+A change from rock to sand in an area of high water flow would increase the mussels' vulnerability to dislodgement and scour (Widdows et al., 2002) and potentially smothering as sand smothering has been show to set the lower limit of Mytilus beds in some areas (Daly & Mathieson, 1977).

 Sensitivity assessment The pressure benchmark refers to the simplified Folk classification developed by Long (2006) and the UK Marine Habitat Classification Littoral and Sublittoral Sediment Matrices (Connor et al., 2004).
-In most instances, the pathway (human activity) by which the substratum is changed would remove or smother mussels.
-However, these effects are addressed under the 'hydrological change', 'abrasion'; 'penetration and disturbance' and 'smothering' pressures above.
+In most instances the pathway (human activity) by which the substratum is changed would remove or smother mussels.
+However, these effects are addressed under the 'hydrological change', 'abrasion', 'penetration and disturbance' and 'smothering' pressures above.
+The natural modification of the sediment due to build-up of musselmud could result in change of sediment type from mixed and sand dominated, to anoxic mud, depending on location and hydrography.